hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/basics/adding.rst

 In this case, Blender will not rotate the source dividing the angle between those edges when creating a face.

 For both cases, Blender will inform the user about the source rotation during the creation process.
-If you look at the Operator Panel and press :kbd:`Ctrl-LMB`, you will see that the Rotate Source is automatically checked and if :kbd:`Shift-Ctrl-LMB` is used, it will be automatically unchecked.
+If you look at the :ref:`ui-undo-redo-adjust-last-operation` Panel and press :kbd:`Ctrl-LMB`, you will see that the Rotate Source is automatically checked and if :kbd:`Shift-Ctrl-LMB` is used, it will be automatically unchecked.